Green's functions of and emission into discrete anisotropic and hyperbolic baths: Numerical calculation of the exact Green's function

-The strongly singular manifold present in \eqref{eq:greenfunction} of the main text presents significant calculational difficultly, so that to obtain exact results either recurrence relations \cite{horiguchi} or a small imaginary part $0i \to \epsilon i$ are typically used.
-However, the former suffers from instabilities for large $\bm{\rho},$ whilst the latter suffers an increase in computational cost due to the divergence of the integrand near $S$.
+The strongly singular manifold of the Green's function integrand presents significant calculational difficultly, so that to obtain exact results either recurrence relations \cite{horiguchi} or a small imaginary part $0i \to \epsilon i$ are typically used.
+However, the former suffers from instabilities for large $\bm{\rho},$ and needs to be derived for each lattice geometry, whilst the latter suffers an increase in computational cost due to the divergence of the integrand near $S$.
 To navigate around these difficulties we apply a higher-dimensional variant of integration by parts that gives us a regular integrand for $\Omega$ (with only divergent derivative).
-The integrand then permits standard quadrature techniques, whilst $\Gamma$ is obtained through the regular surface integral \eqref{eq:gam}.
+The integrand then permits standard (albiet expensive) quadrature techniques, whilst $\Gamma$ is obtained through the surface integral on the resonant level set.
 In one dimension repeated integration by parts on periodic functions $f, \omega$ gives

-when the group velocity $v$ is non-vanishing on the support of $f.$ We note that endpoint contributions cancel via periodicity, and the log divergences at either side of singularities can also be shown to cancel.
+when $v$ is non-vanishing on the support of $f.$ The prime denotes derivative.
+We note that endpoint contributions cancel via assumed periodicity, and the log divergences at either side of singularities can also be shown to cancel.
 If $v$ vanishes on the support of $f,$ we can decompose $f(k) = f(k)\phi_{\epsilon}(\Delta - \omega(k)) + f(k)\big(1 - \phi_{\epsilon}(\Delta - \omega(k))\big)$ for the bump function $\phi_{\epsilon}$, such that $\epsilon$ is small enough that the support of the first term does not contain any points of vanishing group velocity (i.e. as satisfied by the tubular region).
 The first term is then amenable to integration by parts via \eqref{appeq:ibp1}, and the second term is a regular integrand.
-In higher dimensions we accordingly make use of the divergence theorem $\int_{S}\nabla \cdot \mathbf{F} d\mathbf{k} = \int_{\partial S}\mathbf{F}\cdot \hat{\mathbf{n}} dS,$ noting again that periodic boundary conditions and divergences of opposite signs cancel on boundaries to see
+In higher dimensions we accordingly make use of the divergence theorem $\int_{S}\nabla \cdot \mathbf{F} d\mathbf{k} = \int_{\partial S}\mathbf{F}\cdot d\mathbf{S},$ noting again that periodic boundary conditions and divergences of opposite signs cancel on boundaries to see

 and applying integration by parts again for the final result.
 The bump function may be used here to regularize if necessary.